elijah-appiah/Time-Series-Analysis-and-Forecasting-with-Python/README.md

 # Time-Series-Analysis-and-Forecasting-with-Python

-## Master Time Series Analysis, Modeling, and Forecasting with Python
+## Master Time Series Analysis, Modeling, and Forecasting (with practical implementation in Python)!

 <hr>